Steven Haggerty

 Warming Up New Domains And IP Addresses

-Automate your warm-up process using specialized tools that simulate natural email conversations.
+Automate your warm-up process using specialized tools like Instantly, Lemwarm, or Mailreach.
 These services send emails between a network of real inboxes, building your reputation organically over 2-4 weeks before you start actual outreach.

 Monitoring Blacklist Status And Complaint Rates

-Blacklists are the email world's most wanted lists - and you definitely don't want to be on them.
-Check your domain and IP address against major blacklists weekly using tools like MXToolbox or Barracuda Central.
+Check your domain and IP address against major blacklists weekly using tools like MXToolbox, Barracuda Central, or Spamhaus.
 If you do get blacklisted, act fast to identify the cause and request removal.

-Keep your complaint rate below 0.1%, that's less than one complaint per thousand emails sent.
-Monitor this metric closely through your email service provider's dashboard or feedback loops with major ISPs.
-High complaint rates are the fastest way to destroy your sender reputation.
+Keep your complaint rate below 0.1%—less than one complaint per thousand emails sent.
+Monitor this metric closely through your email service provider's dashboard or feedback loops with major ISPs like Gmail and Outlook.

-When someone marks your email as spam, take it seriously.
-Remove them immediately from all lists and analyze what might have triggered the complaint.
+When someone marks your email as spam, remove them immediately from all lists and analyze what might have triggered the complaint.
 Was your subject line misleading?
 Did you email someone who never opted in?
 These insights help you refine your approach and avoid future issues.

 Crafting Deliverable Cold Email Content

 The content of your cold emails plays a huge role in whether they reach the inbox.
-Spam filters have gotten incredibly sophisticated at detecting promotional language, suspicious formatting, and other red flags that scream "spam."
+Spam filters in 2026 have gotten incredibly sophisticated at detecting promotional language, suspicious formatting, and other red flags.

 Writing Subject Lines That Bypass Filters